routine needed to run the notebook on Google Colab

 Fourier Feature Embedding in PINAΒΆ

-In PINA we already have implemented the feature as a layer
+In PINA, we have already implemented this feature as a layer

 called FourierFeatureEmbedding

-are applied to input coordinates and then passed through the same fully-connected neural network, before the outputs are finally concatenated with a linear layer.
+.
+Below, we will build the Multi-scale Fourier Feature Architecture.
+In this architecture, multiple Fourier feature embeddings (initialized with different $\sigma$ values) are applied to the input coordinates.
+These embeddings are then passed through the same fully-connected neural network, and the outputs are concatenated with a final linear layer.

 class MultiscaleFourierNet(torch.nn.Module):